okhsunrog/oxifoc/README.md

 cargo run --release
 ```

+Note: ensure no other `probe-rs` session is running (e.g., a prior `cargo run` in `device/` or a separate `probe-rs` tool) before starting the host; the ST‑Link/RTT connection can only be owned by one process at a time.

 The host will:
-1. Connect to the STM32G431 via ST-Link
+1. Connect to the STM32G431 via ST‑Link and attach RTT.
-2. Attach to RTT channels
-3. Start ergot DirectEdge stack in controller mode (network 1, node 1)
-4. Stream both defmt logs and ergot messages simultaneously
+2. Stream defmt logs and ergot messages.
-5. Query device info at startup
+3. Query DeviceInfo early (with retry/backoff) and then continue.
-6. Display button events and keepalive messages
+4. Display button events and keepalive messages.

-#### Configuration
+#### Configuration (TOML)

-The host can be configured via an optional `oxifoc-host.toml` file in the working directory:
+The host reads an optional `oxifoc-host.toml` in the current working directory (or from `OXIFOC_HOST_CONFIG` env var):

 ```toml
 # Optional: specify probe by VID:PID or VID:PID:SERIAL